 Gandys is an outdoor and adventure brand that likes to give back.
 The London-based label makes menswear, womenswear and luggage for the intrepid, but there's a lot more to it than that.
 Gandys was founded by brothers Rob and Paul, who lost their parents in the 2004 Asian tsunami when they were just teenagers.
 That tragedy inspired them to make a difference in the world, and so they established the Gandys Foundation.
 They now help underprivileged children with education, medication and nutrition.

-If your idea of a travel adventure is more African safari than rugged mountain climb, look no further than Tasi Travels.
-Boasting a stunning collection of handmade garments in eco-friendly materials that are made-to-order, you can feel good out in the world knowing you are leaving a light footprint behind.
+For travelwear designed for adventures, look no further than Australian brand Tasi Travels.
+Boasting a stunning collection of handmade garments in lower-impact materials that are made-to-order, you can feel good out in the world knowing you are leaving a light footprint behind.

 Teatum Jones is the luxury London-based label of Catherine Teatum and Rob Jones.
 Teatum Jones is known for its bold colours and textures with beautiful knitwear and flowing dresses.
 They're also a favourite of Good On You supporter Emma Watson, who wore a stunning blue suit by the label to the recent G7 summit.